T is a drug with antibiotic properties and belongs to the group of tetracyclines.

 As for the duration of treatment, therapy is usually recommended for 7 to 10 days.

-In the case of Syphilis with more than one year duration, treatment is recommended for 4 weeks.
+In the case of Syphilis for more than one-year duration, treatment is recommended for four weeks.

 During the treatment of malaria:

-The recommended doses for adults are 100 mg daily, a dose of 2 mg per kg is recommended for children over 8 years of age, administered once a day until the adult dose is reached.
+The recommended doses for adults are 100 mg daily, and a quantity of 2 mg per kg is recommended for children over eight years of age, administered once a day until the adult dose is reached.

 In case of gastric irritation, Doxycycline can be administered with food.